Luxury Whole-Home Renovation in Naples, FL: Process, Timeline, and Cost

 Unforeseen conditions still happen, especially in older homes, which is why a renovation budget should carry a contingency for issues that only appear once the walls are open.

-Jake explains how it works at Ryan & Voigt: "Our job is to bring a team to the table and to manage that team to successfully complete the project for our clients.
+Jake Voigt explains how it works: "Our job is to bring a team to the table and to manage that team to successfully complete the project for our clients.
 We have relationships with several designers, architects, and engineers who are an integral part of that success.
 Since we work together frequently, we can quickly resolve anything that comes up."
+For the homeowner, that means one contact for the entire project instead of relaying information between separate parties who have never spoken to each other.

 Considering a full renovation?
 Talk through the project with Ryan & Voigt.
-Get Started

 What to Expect in an Older Naples Home

 Once the walls open up, older homes tend to reveal their history.
-"The most common issue we run into when doing a renovation to an older home is finding work that was not done correctly or not to code," says Jake.
+"The most common issue we run into when doing a renovation to an older home is finding work that was not done correctly or not to code," says Jake Voigt.
 "Correcting it is part of bringing the home up to a luxury standard."

 Should You Move Out During the Renovation?

 For an extensive whole-home renovation, moving out is the recommendation.
-Jake is direct about why: "We recommend that a client moves out whenever we are doing an extensive renovation.
+Jake Voigt is direct about why: "We recommend that a client moves out whenever we are doing an extensive renovation.
 There are times when the electrical service will be turned off, not to mention the noise, dust, and inconvenience of living in a construction zone.
 Projects move much faster when the client moves out and the home is empty of its contents."

+Practically, that means planning for a temporary kitchen setup if you are staying nearby, and protecting or relocating furniture and belongings before demolition starts rather than working around them mid-project.
 For a smaller, phased project you may be able to stay.
 For a true whole-home renovation, planning to relocate for the build usually leads to a better result and a shorter schedule.

 The contractor you choose determines whether the project is predictable or stressful.
-For a whole-home renovation, look for a Florida Certified General Contractor with local experience, a defined process, and the relationships to manage design and engineering as one team.
+Look for local experience, a defined process, and the relationships to manage design and engineering as one team, rather than a patchwork of separately hired trades.

 Frequently Asked Questions